koknat/dif/README.md

 For example:
 * log files are often many MB of unbroken text, with some 'dont care' information such as timestamps
-* different versions of version-crontrolled-code may have significant formatting differences (formatting, subroutines moved around)
+* different versions of version-crontrolled-code may have significant formatting differences

 # Purpose